KayFrimp/alx-low_level_programming/0x08-recursion/README.md

 3. 3-factorial.c - function returns the factorial of a given number.

 4. 4-pow_recursion.c - function returns the value of x raised to the power of y.

+5. 5-sqrt_recursion.c - function returns the natural square root of a number.